-Skip the peak summer tourist season in Tokyo, Japan and save money while soaking in the stunning cherry blossoms in spring.
+Skip the peak summer tourist season in Tokyo, Japan, and save money while soaking in the stunning cherry blossoms in spring.
 March is one of the most affordable times to visit Tokyo before the hotel rates and humidity start to go up after April.
-This time of year, you will not have to worry about the long lines at attractions and packed subway trains, although Tokyo is a naturally crowded city of 13 million on any given day, even without the tourists.
+This time of year, you will not have to worry about the long lines at attractions and packed subway trains, although Tokyo is a naturally crowded city of nearly 14 million on any given day, even without tourists.

 When you visit Tokyo, be prepared to encounter a city that is constantly alive (day and night) with an eclectic mix of futuristic technology all around and stunning gardens.
 You will enjoy learning about Japan's history at the Tokyo National Museum, the local temples, Imperial Palace, and the major shopping and entertainment areas like Odaiba on Tokyo Bay.